ubco-mds-2021-labs/dashboard2-group-b/docs/reflection-milestone4.md

 #Work not yet achieved

-Every component is dynamic as per the selection made by the user.
+We successfully completed all objectives in this milestone.

 #Positive Reflections

 The plots are interactive as we wanted them to be.
 The presented information seems to be perfectly aligned to convey our message.
 The segmentation of the plots is well achieved as per the importance of message that viewer should focus on while doing the visualization.
-It was a wonderful experience to deploy the app in the R language though it was a bit of time consuming as compared to Python and a bit of pain, but the members patience and efforts helped in achieving the required task.
+It was a wonderful experience to deploy the app in the R language though it was a bit more time consuming as compared to Python and a bit of pain, but each member's patience and effort helped to overcome these challenges.
 We have now included our interactive floor plan image and modified the plots to convey more information in a presentable form.

 #Negative Reflections

-Our dashboard is as we had planned.
-We believe that there are no negative reflections of our dashboard.
-The purpose is environmentally and emotionally safe.
+None.

 #TAs Feedback

-We will be suggested to work on our plot and modify the chart type for few of them.
-Additionally, instructor directed us to work on how we could modify few of our plots as they were communicating duplicate information.
+Our TA suggested that we work on our plots and modify the chart types of a few of them.
+Additionally, our instructor provided insights on how we could modify some of our plots in order to remove duplicate information.